richerarc/gfwx/README.md

 #GFWX

-gfwx is for goof fast wavelet codec.
+gfwx is for good fast wavelet codec.
 This is a implementation in C based on the code found at gfwx.org

 ### IMPORTANT NOTE : WIP